Install OpenRAG in a Python project with uv

 - For Microsoft Windows, you must use the Windows Subsystem for Linux (WSL).
 See Install OpenRAG on Windows before proceeding.

-- Install Python version 3.12 or later.
+- Install Python version 3.13.

 - Install uv.